Cannabis Law Reform

 This year’s parade organisers would love to once again create two percussion groups for this parade.
 We envisage one small group of drummers – the Ganja Faerie Drummers moving with the Faeries, whilst the Hemp Drummers line the street creating a guard of percussion and energy.
 The parade moves through with the Hemp Drummers falling into the Parade at the end, creating a dynamic and powerful finale at the end of the parade to keep the energy up and moving.
 The Ganja Faeries Drummers who have been working with the Faeries are already organised but we would love all other musos and drummers to be part of this other incredible percussion force.

-If you are already in Nimbin rehearsals are held at 5:30pm on Wednesdays.
-Meet at the Oasis café across the road from the Dance Studio at the north end of town.
+If you are already in Nimbin rehearsals are held at 5.30pm on Fridays.

 If you do the workshops you get to dance in the faerie troupe, but if you cant make it for that you can still march in the parade as a Faerie!